 The Touching the Earth module studies Buddhist relationships with the earth, including “earth touching” contemplative practices and ecological movements responding to climate disruption.
 Place-responsive experiential exercises focus on human relations with the environment, stimulating environmental ethics and expanding students’ understanding of gender and decolonization.

-The Windvane: Tools for Well-being module includes engaged exercises for self-assessing well-being and working toward flourishing.
+The Windvane: Paths to Wellbeing module includes engaged exercises for self-assessing well-being and working toward flourishing.
 The tool is contextualized in today’s circumstances of a pandemic and social unrest, and it aims to help students assess strengths, make plans for how to flourish in school, and manage emergencies.
 Students are introduced to various models of well-being, including the Healthy Minds protocol, Indigenous perspectives on wellness, mind-body therapies, and trauma-informed approaches, and they have a chance to learn practices supportive of well-being in the context of higher education.

 The design, content, and student experience for each module is grounded in research on place-responsive and trauma-informed experiential learning.
 While these practices are rare enough in live classrooms, they are even more challenging to implement in an online environment, and the project’s challenge is therefore to find ways to prioritize these forms of learning in an online environment.